theidealist101/subnodeica/DOCS.md

     height_point = 0,
-    --Typical heat and height, used to decide which biome to place by comparing to a Voronoi diagram --Height is the sum of height noise and level noise, without considering smaller details like caves or "smush" }
+    --Typical heat and height, used to decide which biome to place by comparing to a Voronoi diagram --Height is the sum of height noise and level noise, without considering smaller details like caves or "smush"

+    cave_level = 0
+    --Height relative to terrain at which things are considered to be in a cave }
 ```